google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 thumbnail images on the page, the anchor (`<a>`) tag `href` attribute is then used to load the full sized image for the gallery overlay.
-Normally `<a>` tags do not cause mixed content, but in this case, the jQuery code overrides the default link behavior---to navigate to a new page---and instead loads the **HTTP** image on this page.
+Normally `<a>` tags do not cause mixed content, but in this case, the jQuery code overrides the default link behavior&mdash;to navigate to a new page&mdash;and instead loads the **HTTP** image on this page.

 <figure>